Enalean/tuleap-documentation-en/languages/en/user-guide/backlog.rst

    :alt: AddToTopBacklog workflow post action
    :name: AddToTopBacklog workflow post action

-You can enable this option in Agiledashboard administration by checking the use explicit backlog option.
+You can enable this option in Backlog administration by checking the use explicit backlog option.

 Open backlog
 ~~~~~~~~~~~~
 The top backlog planning will contains all open and unplanned artifacts.
 They are removed from top backlog when you prioritize them in a release or a sprint or when you update their status.

-The agile dashboard also provides the possibility to prioritize the backlog, by drag'n'dropping elements from top to bottom.
+The Backlog also provides the possibility to prioritize elements, by drag'n'dropping them from top to bottom.

 Monitor project progress
 ````````````````````````